tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 sort (pivot:rest) = lesser ++ [pivot] ++ greater
   where
     lesser = sort $ filter (<pivot) rest greater = sort $ filter (>=pivot) rest
 ```

+An essential thing to know before trying to type in the above function is that Haskell delimits the scope of multi-line function definitions (and all multiline expressions) with indentation ([complete indentation rules reference here]([indentation](https://en.wikibooks.org/wiki/Haskell/Indentation))).
+The `where` keyword lets us create multiple function definitions that are visible within the scope of the parent function, but they must all be left-aligned with each other and to the right of the start of the line containing the `where` keyword.

-Haskell helps with a number of language features.
+Haskell also helps with a number of other language features.
 First, is pattern matching.
 Pattern matching is like function overloading that you may be familiar with from languages like Java or C++ - where the compiler matches the version of the function to invoke for a given call be matching the type of the parameters to the type of the call - except in Haskell the compiler goes a bit deeper to inspect the values of the parameters.

 There are two declarations of the sort function above.
 The first handles the base case of an empty list.
 The second handles the general case, and pattern matching is again used to destructure the lead cons expression into the pivot and rest variables.
 No explicit call to head and tail functions is required.